wdi-sg/pokedex-express-post/README.md

 ## Further

-* at the root route (GET request) `/` display a list of all the pokemons in the pokedex
+* validate the user's input data.
+If the user makes a mistake (i.e., the name of the pokemon is empty) render the form instead.
+Display the error that they made and how they can correct it.

 * Add a "Sort by name" button to the homepage (`/` route) that when clicked, sends a GET request with a query parameter specifying "?sortby=name" ( this requests a whole new page )
   - (hint) this button should be a subit button in a form with method GET.
 You would need to add an input that creates the appropriate request.